 Understand what you want

-Recruitment process starts even before you open the position.
+The recruitment process starts even before you open the position.
 Recruiters and hiring managers often fall prey to defining their ideal candidate by the way of defining skills and qualifications.
-While skill and qualifications are necessary, but they are not sufficient to get a grip over what do you want from your ideal candidate.
+While skill and qualifications are necessary, they are not sufficient to get a grip over what you want from your ideal candidate.